cshamrick/stsauth/README.md

 ## Warning

 It is **strongly** recommended to use Okta Push Notifications for MFA if at all possible.
-Storing your Shared Secret or passing it in through the command line comes with the risk of exposing the Shared Secret to unintended persons.
+Storing your Shared Secret or passing it in through the command-line comes with the risk of exposing the Shared Secret to unintended persons.
 If compromised, the security of MFA is lost. **Please proceed with caution and an understanding of the risks associated. _If you believe your Shared Secret has been compromised, please revoke it immediately._**

 ## Troubleshooting